Freemovers

 Before Departure

-- Organise the Learning Agreement (LA), even in the case of a research placement:
+- secure the Learning Agreement (LA), even in the case of a research placement – you can find a manual in the Documents section here

-- Request a grant.
-For the physical transfer of the grant onto the account it is necessary to submit an electronic application for a grant, the specific link in IS will be provided to you by the CZS coordinator if you accepted into the programme.
+- request a grant – one to two months before starting your studies at a foreign university; for the physical transfer of the grant onto the account, it is necessary to submit an electronic application for a grant, the specific link in IS will be provided to you by the CZS coordinator if you accepted into the programme

-- In the request give the precise anticipated start and end dates of study abroad (not the stay) in the freemover programme.
-Follow the academic calendar of the target school and the information in the letter of acceptance.
+- in the request, give the precise anticipated start and end dates of study abroad (not the stay) in the Freemovers programme; follow the academic calendar of the target school and the information in the letter of acceptance

 Top ▲